10 Best Neighborhoods in San Francisco

 - In Chestnut Street, you can see some of the most popular restaurants

-- Take a walk or bike ride on Crissy Field Beach
+- Take a walk or bike ride on Crissy Field Beach to alleviate all that moving stress

 - Fort Mason Center Farmers Market is located here – it is Marina’s primary market